 1. Students accepted into the full program are expected to work in their designated laboratory for 9 weeks, 40 hours per week to complete an academically appropriate research project designed in conjunction with their advisor.
 By the end of the nine-week session, students are expected to complete an abstract or summary of their work, a poster and a presentation.
 Other assignments may be required.

-3. Community college teachers will participate in the exploratory experience with the goal of creating curricula that they can use to prepare students for clean energy content and research.
+2. Community college teachers will participate in the research experience with the goal of creating curricula that they can use to prepare students for clean energy content and research.

-The initial orientation will introduce students to the rationale behind research, general research procedures (as needed for each cohort), how to set realistic goals and expectations, and how to handle frustration and setbacks.
+The weekly seminar series hosted by the UW Office of Undergraduate Research will introduce students to the rationale behind research, general research procedures (as needed for each cohort), how to set realistic goals and expectations, and how to handle frustration and setbacks.
 Students are encouraged to meet frequently with their faculty and graduate/postdoctoral advisors, particularly in the early stages of the program, to precisely define their projects and review lab-specific safety protocols.
 Students’ project plans will be approved by their faculty advisors by the end of week two.

-Throughout the summer, students may gather weekly for content seminars and skill-building workshops.
-Final reports (abstracts) will be due in the 9th or 10th week, at which time students may also be required to participate in a final symposium and present their work.
+Students in the Clean Energy cohort will also gather weekly for a journal reading club, lab tours or presentations.
+Final reports (abstracts) will be due in the 9th or 10th week, at which time students are required to participate in a final poster session and present their work.
 These reports will be reviewed by the faculty advisors and posted online.

 Students are also invited to participate in a variety of social events and extra-curricular activities including lunches, outdoor field trips and sporting events.

 Past Student Projects

 UW URP Li-air poster Nanoparticle catalysts for Lithium air batteries- Son Luong-